Anvil/bash-doxygen/README.md

 bash-doxygen
 ============

-A basic doxygen filter (originaly written for GNU sed) allowing you to add inline-documentation to your bash shell scripts.
+A basic doxygen filter (originaly written in GNU sed) allowing you to add inline-documentation to your bash shell scripts.

 ### Supported shell syntaxes